 The ScanFish 3D fitted with imaging and navigation equipment from Sonardyne

 The EIVA development team were out on the AURORA, our local university’s research vessel, for testing the new function.
 They often go out fishing for product improvements and to test our rental equipment before it’s delivered to customers.
-On this venture, they were joined by colleagues from Sonardyne and Wavefront Systems, the R&D team behind the development of Solstice – and also part of the Sonardyne Group of companies.
+On this venture, they were joined by colleagues from Sonardyne and Wavefront Systems, the R&D team behind the development of Solstice – and also part of the Sonardyne group of companies (named Covelya Group as of October 2021).
 The results from the collaboration are promising.

 The development versions of the Solstice software together with EIVA’s NaviPac were used to test the new ScanFish functionalities.
 NaviPac is a software package designed to provide navigation and positioning features for surface and subsea vehicles.
 All the equipment was connected through EIVA’s 1Gbit/s fibre-optic tow cable, which supplied an abundance of bandwidth for the operation.

 Working together to get the ScanFish mounted with Sonardyne-supplied equipment into the water